cristiklein/simpy/docs/topical_guides/resources.rst

 they are done (e.g., vehicles arrive at the gas station, use a fuel-pump, if one is available, and leave when they are done).

-Requesting a resources is modeled as "putting a process' token into the resources" and releasing a resources correspondingly as "getting a process' token out of the resource".
+Requesting a resource is modeled as "putting a process' token into the resource" and releasing a resource correspondingly as "getting a process' token out of the resource".
 Thus, calling ``request()``/``release()`` is equivalent to calling ``put()``/``get()``.
 Releasing a resource will always succeed immediately.